Expatriates in the United Arab Emirates: Greeks

 The Greek Orthodox Church of the UAE is under the jurisdiction of the Antioch Patriarchate; the current bishop is the Metropolitan of Baghdad, and Kuwait Constantine.
 There is a Greek Orthodox Church of St Nikolaos in Abu Dhabi.
 Prior to its construction, there existed no Greek church in the UAE and the community had to use other churches for their services.

 Irish

-More than 8,000 Irish expatriates live in the UAE.
+10,000 Irish expatriates live in the UAE.
 There is an Abu Dhabi Irish Society and a Dubai Irish Society.

 Italians

 About 10,000 Italians live in the UAE.

 Latvians

 About 300 Latvians live in the UAE.
 To serve the community, Latvia opened an embassy in Abu Dhabi in September 2014, its first diplomatic mission in the Persian Gulf region.

 Norwegians

 There are an estimated 1,500–2,000 Norway nationals living in the UAE, with the majority employed in the shipping, oil and gas, and painting industries.